vilisimo/tables/README.md

 printer.printTable();
 ~~~

-Depending on the data inside a table, this will output something like this:
+The output will be something like this:
 ~~~
 +-----------------------------------------------------------------------------+
 | TASK | DESCRIPTION                                  | CATEGORY | DEADLINE   |